MeganNyhan/CI_PP4_Donegal_Courts/README.md

  - Recommendation 2: If you are stuck overall, chat to your mentor, and come up with a clear plan (a set of concise steps which you feel comfortable implementing) which will achieve a passing grade, and work on that.
  - Recommendation 3: Google is a programmer’s best friend.
 Everybody gets stuck at some point when coding, and the first thing they do is turn to Google.
 If you’re struggling with a particular piece of functionality or don’t understand what a particular line of code does, try Googling it!
 Every built-in function has extensive documentation available online.
 For example, W3Schools contains detailed explanations on every piece of HTML, CSS, JavaScript, and Python code you could think of.
 For example, here’s their doc for the JavaScript Array.indexOf() function: https://www.w3schools.com/jsref/jsref_indexof_array.asp They provide working code examples, descriptions of the function, and information about similar functions!
 </li>
+<p> I am stuck tryin to fix this at them moment, I have tried the tutors recommendations but with no luck.
+I think I would try restart the page and see if there was a deeper issue in the page I can't see at the moment.</p>
 </ul>
 <hr>